Blog contributor: Sayed, NaTakallam Persian Language Partner

 This piece was contributed by Sayed, our Persian Language Partner, based in Indonesia.

 Sayed Mohammad Nabi was born in Afghanistan right after the Soviet withdrawal but has lived as a refugee in Iran and currently resides in Indonesia.
 He studied French language and literature at Kabul University and has a background in translation and interpretation.
 In his free time, he enjoys poetry, photography, and hiking.
-He’s been working with NaTakallam since the beginning of 2020.
+He’s been working with NaTakallam since 2020.